MattSteveMitch/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [x] Description of key features
-- [ ] Description of how you will use each technology
+- [x] Description of how you will use each technology
-- [ ] One or more rough sketches of your application.
+- [x] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-For anyone who's read and enjoyed the [Skyward series](https://www.brandonsanderson.com/pages/skyward-series), or just likes simple 2D space action games, à la [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game)), this is for you!
+For anyone who's read and enjoyed the [Skyward series](https://www.brandonsanderson.com/pages/skyward-series), or just likes simple 2D space action games à la [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game)), this is for you!
 Take down evil Commander Winzik's ship by using your light-lance to grapple rocks thrown by the [Delver](https://coppermind.net/wiki/Delver) and sling them at the battleship.

 ### Design